Private swimming pools

-In line with the Public Health Act 2010 and Public Health Regulation 2012, Pool owners in the Parkes Shire must register their pool online at the NSW Swimming Pool Register.
+In line with the Public Health Act 2010 and Public Health Regulation 2012, all backyard pools and spas in NSW must be registered on the NSW Swimming Pool Register.

 If you cannot lodge your registration online, contact the Office of Local Government Hotline on 1300 922 310 or by emailing email@example.com, and Council can register on your behalf (fees may apply).

 Parkes Shire Council is required to implement a program of swimming pool inspections.
 Following the site inspection, either a certificate of compliance or non-compliance will be issued depending on whether the pool barriers comply with the relevant pool safety requirements.